-With regard to the amount of annual performance-linked compensation for Corporate Directors that links to net income attributable to owners of parent and consolidated ROE, CEO makes a final decision based on the resolution of the Board of Directors, within the scope of the bonus resolved at the General Meeting of Shareholders.
-Such final decision is made in reference to the compensation standards of industry peers in Japan and overseas, provided by the external research organizations, and based on the job responsibilities and performance evaluation(targets based on short-term and medium-term management strategies) of each Director.
-Furthermore, in evaluating each Director and determining the amount of compensation, the Compensation Committee also verifies the appropriateness, with reference to the advice from the external experts.
+With regard to the amount of annual performance-linked compensation for Corporate Directors that links to net income attributable to owners of parent and consolidated ROE, CEO makes a decision based on the resolution of the Board of Directors, within the scope of the bonus resolved at the General Meeting of Shareholders.
+Such decision is made in reference to the compensation standards of industry peers in Japan and overseas provided by the external research organizations, and reflects the comparison with the competitors in terms of operating margin and operating margin growth ratio, as well as the job responsibilities and performance evaluation(targets based on short-term and medium-term management strategies including ESG) of each Director.
+Furthermore, the Compensation Committee also verifies the appropriateness of the amount of compensation for each Corporate Director with reference to the advice from the external experts.